azat-co/fullstack-javascript/chapter8/chapter8.md

   const collection = db.collection('messages')
 ```

 The server code follows.
-We create the server instance and set up the origin variable based on the information from the request.
-This value will be in the `Access-Control-Allow-Origin`.
+We create the server instance and set up the `origin` variable based on the information from the request.
+This value will be in the `Access-Control-Allow-Origin` header.
 The idea is that the response will have the value of the client's URL:

 ```js
   const app = http.createServer(function (request, response) {
     const origin = (request.headers.origin || '*')
 ```
-Check for the HTTP method verb.
-If it's `OPTIONS`, which we must implement for CORS, we start writing headers to the response object:
+Check the HTTP method value in `request.method`.
+If it's OPTIONS, which we must implement for CORS, we start writing headers to the `response` object:

 ```js
     if (request.method == 'OPTIONS') {